ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 java.lang.RuntimeException: Could not dispatch event: class org.zakariya.mrdoodle.events.DoodleDocumentCreatedEvent to handler [EventHandler public void org.zakariya.mrdoodle.ui.DoodleDocumentGridFragment.onDoodleDocumentCreated(org.zakariya.mrdoodle.events.DoodleDocumentCreatedEvent)]: Illegal State: Object is no longer valid to operate on.
 Was it deleted by another thread?

 	I backgrounded and restored MrDoodle to connect to the server and reset the exponential reconnect timeout.
 I'm guessing the grid fragment never disconnected from the event bus????

+	Also saw this on a first run when a lot of deletions happened.
+Looked like a Doodle was accessed after deletion, which threw an exception, which (maybe???) killed the fragment, then the Bus died attempting to signal said fragment.
+Perhaps the dispatch was queued on a handler and sent after the fragment was destroyed because of exception?

 #TODO